skydoves/WhatIf/README.md

 }
 ```

-We can get the parent Activity's `OnClickCallback` interface on Fragment as following with the `whatIfFindParentInterface`:
+You can get the parent Activity's `OnClickCallback` interface on Fragment as following with the `whatIfFindParentInterface`:
 ```kotlin
 class MainFragment: Fragment() {